 My wife left the workforce to stay home full-time after our first child was born in 2009.
 We decided to live on one income, which meant the remainder of our debt would become my responsibility to pay off.

-I made our final student loan payment in 2011 – killing it off with a $2,091 lump sum transfer from our joint account.
+We made our final student loan payment in 2011 – killing it off with a $2,000 lump sum transfer from our joint account.

 I can’t recall if it was my loan or my wife’s, but that’s not the point.
-For eight years we treated the debt as “our debt” just like the income we earned was “our income”, even though there was a clear disparity.
+For eight years we treated that debt as “our debt”, just like the income we earned was “our income”, even though there was a clear disparity.